rennacarver/KnowNative-CSS-Style-Guide/README.md

 Introduction

-Hello Team!
 Here you’ll find a quick guide on CSS for the KnowNative app.
 KnowNative uses SASS with SCSS syntax and BEM as the naming convention.
-We use BEM very loosely here.
-The only rule we enforce is that all class names must be prefixed by the component name.
+BEM is used somewhat loosely here.
+The only rule enforced is that all class names must be prefixed by the component name.
 This prevents class name conflicts.

 Getting Started